Powered by SchoolDash

 Haverflatts Lane, Milnthorpe, Cumbria LA7 7DD

-Particular strengths include Representation, Admissions, Environment and Attainment.
-Relative weaknesses include Sixth form and Finances.
+Particular strengths include Admissions, Representation and Environment.
+Relative weaknesses include Sixth form and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.